 All owners or shipowners that have an EPIRB on-board, even if not subjected to the obligation of this equipment, are required to carry out the SBM service in accordance with the established deadlines.

-Our company, The Aerodyne, is a Shore Based Maintenance Provider approved by ACR Electronics and GME and recognized and certified by MISE (Ministry of Economic Development) to perform Shore Based Maintenance tests with the issue of a specific SBM certificate.
+Our company, The Aerodyne, is a Shore Based Maintenance Provider approved by ACR Electronics, Ocean Signal and GME, recognized and certified by MISE (Ministry of Economic Development) to perform Shore Based Maintenance tests with the issue of a specific SBM certificate.

 The checks required by the SBM test are essentially subdivided into the following stages: